elanetto/javascript2/README.md

-# classes and lectures in JavaScript 2
+# Classes and lectures in JavaScript 2
 Front End Dev, Noroff.

 This class was in September of 2024.